|

 pheasant, flying squirrel, raccoon and opossum.
 In 1979, two bald

 eagles even visited it's huge lake!
-Truly a mini natural oasis to enjoy.
+That was a treat.
+The cemetery

 not prepared for what I was to see.
 Huge paintings of Ireland, some